AMReX-Astro/Nyx/README.md

 the merge window reopens.

 ## Physics Included
-For the description of the N-body and adiabatic hydro algorithms in Nyx, see:
-Almgren, Bell, Lijewski, Lukic & Van Andel (2013), ApJ, 765, 39
+For the description of the N-body and adiabatic hydro algorithms in Nyx, see Almgren, Bell, Lijewski, Lukic & Van Andel (2013), ApJ, 765, 39: http://adsabs.harvard.edu/abs/2013ApJ...765...39A
-http://adsabs.harvard.edu/abs/2013ApJ...765...39A

-For the reaction and thermal rates of the primordial chemical composition gas (and convergence tests in the context of the Lyman-alpha forest), see:
-Lukic, Stark, Nugent, White, Meiksin & Almgren (2015), MNRAS, 446, 3697
+For the reaction and thermal rates of the primordial chemical composition gas (and convergence tests in the context of the Lyman-alpha forest), see Lukic, Stark, Nugent, White, Meiksin & Almgren (2015), MNRAS, 446, 3697: http://adsabs.harvard.edu/abs/2015MNRAS.446.3697L
-http://adsabs.harvard.edu/abs/2015MNRAS.446.3697L

-For the synthesis model of the UV background, which provides the photo-ionization and photo-heating rates, we include the prescription of:
-Onorbe, Hennawi & Lukic (2016)
+For the synthesis model of the UV background, which provides the photo-ionization and photo-heating rates, we include the prescription of Onorbe, Hennawi & Lukic (2016): http://adsabs.harvard.edu/abs/2016arXiv160704218O
-http://adsabs.harvard.edu/abs/2016arXiv160704218O

 ## Mailing List